Future projects of the MTR: Lantau Tomorrow Vision

-The Lantau Tomorrow Vision plan involves creating direct railway links from Kau Yi Chau artificial islands to Hong Kong Island West, North Lantau and coastal areas of Tuen Mun.
+The Lantau Tomorrow Vision plan involves creating direct railway links from the Kau Yi Chau artificial islands to Hong Kong Island West, North Lantau and coastal areas of Tuen Mun.

+The latest plan calls for a rail link from HKU and Kennedy Town station to the Kau Yi Chau Artificial Islands, before then going to Sunny Bay and connecting with Tuen Mun East and Hung Shui Kiu.
+A "Green Mass Transit System" is also proposed to be built within the islands.

 Other stations

 Other studied areas for expansion include: